 If I clean my dirty and ugly coins, how can this possibly hurt them?

 Once again, we're back to our cartwheels, which is our demonstration of the state of preservation of the surface of the coin.
-For example, silver coins will tone, or tarnish, as a result of the silver molecules interacting with elements in the environment.
+For example, silver coins will tone or tarnish due to the silver molecules interacting with elements in the environment.
+Copper coins will form a brown patina over the coin's surface as it comes into contact with different chemicals and substances in the atmosphere.
 As you will see with a tarnished silver coin, you have lost your cartwheel effect, and the surface of the coin itself will have suffered some damage.

 However, despite these changes, the surface of your coin is usually still intact, which you can easily verify under magnification.
-The coin hasn't yet lost much value, because the surface is still intact, the way it left the mint.
-In fact, some toning is considered to be very beautiful, and an enhancement to the value of the coin!
+The coin hasn't yet lost much value because the surface is still intact, the way it left the mint.
+Some toning is considered very beautiful and an enhancement to the coin's value!

-Another good way to damage the surface of your coin is to use an abrasive cleaner.
+Another good way to damage your coin's surface is to use an abrasive cleaner.
 These come with names like Wright's Silver Polish and consist of a paste or cream.
 You rub the product into the coin's surface until you have removed all the toning.
-Unfortunately, this process will also remove the flow lines, the cartwheel effect, a great number of molecular layers of the coin's surface itself, and a good portion of the coin's value.
+Unfortunately, using this method to clean your coins will destroy the mint luster on the surface of the coin and a good portion of the coin's value.

 Edited by: James Bucki